alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 of 'harmonics' and all that stuff.
 That's how decomposition is usefull.
-- So in this scheme, which is just a continuation of the idea of finding a solution of differential equation with initial conditions by using the 'undetermined coefficients' (Lagrange, Duhamel or whoever) we seriously rely upon the superposition principle.
+- So in this scheme, which is just a continuation of the idea of finding a solution of differential equation with initial conditions by using the 'undetermined coefficients', of more generally 'variation of parameters' (Euler, Lagrange, Duhamel or whoever) we seriously rely upon the superposition principle.
 And that's exactly why the Fourier series is a sum (superposition) of terms.
 <br><br>Later.